LemmySmackett/LemmySmackettCom/content/stories/general/redeemer.md

 I see myself in his warn eyes and learn anew the cherished secret that was kept from me all these tortured years.

-I learn that I am human, because he loves me. Ω
+I learn that I am human, because he loves me. ■